 The Many Challenges of Being a Stepfather

-To say the least it can be quite complicated.
-I have had many clients who remarry and assume that the new blended family will become the next Brady Bunch; sadly, in most situations, this is far from the reality.
+Being a stepfather can be quite complicated to say the least.
+I have had many clients who remarry and assume that the new blended family will become the next Brady Bunch; sadly, in most situations, this is far from reality.
 Stepparents are often seen as the enemy by their stepchildren, who may still wish that their natural parents were back together.
 They may blame you, their stepfather, for the demise of the prior marriage.
 At the very least, they may find it hard to accept the reality that their mother is now legally remarried and the chances of going back to their father have been eliminated.
 They may do their best to sabotage the new marriage.
 Be on your guard in those situations.

-Another reality is that on Father’s Day, your stepchildren are probably going to spend part or all of the day with their natural father – not you.
+Another reality is that on Father’s Day, your stepchildren are probably going to spend part or all of the day with their biological father – not you.

-- You get more with honey then you do with vinegar.
+- You catch more flies with honey than you do with vinegar.
 Try to be as nice as possible to your stepchildren.

 - Accept the fact that while you have no legal rights, if there is a good relationship between you and your stepchildren, you will be richly rewarded.